Pet Insurance Icon

 How does pet insurance work for long-term conditions?

-As your pet ages, they may start to develop long-term conditions, especially if they’re a pedigree breed that may be prone to certain issues.
-For a condition to be classed as pre-existing in the eyes of an insurer, any symptoms must have been present before any cover was taken out.
-For example, if it is known that your dog has liver problems before you take out the policy you will probably not be able to claim for treatments or death specific to this cause.
+For example, if it is known that your dog has liver problems before you take out the policy, you will probably not be able to claim for treatments or death specific to this cause.
 If, however, your pet’s condition is diagnosed after 14 days from the start of the policy this will likely be covered (subject to your policy’s cover, terms and exclusions).

 What’s more, if your pet has a family history or a tendency in the breed to develop certain health problems, you must declare this when taking out the policy.
-Most insurers will accept the risk if your pet is not showing any signs of this condition when the policy is taken out (although you may be charged a higher premium).
+Many insurers will accept the risk if your pet is not showing any signs of this condition when the policy is taken out (although you may be charged a higher premium).
 If your pet subsequently develops this condition 14 days or more after the policy starts and you have ‘unrestricted’ cover then you will be covered (subject to your normal policy conditions, limits and exclusions).

 Can I switch my pet insurance provider?